top of page

 6. Dekker AD. et al, Epigenetics and Down Syndrome.
 Neuropsychiatric Disorders and Epigenetics, pp.163-184, 2016.

-7. Henneman P. et al. Widespread domain-like perturbations of DNA methylation in whole blood of Down syndrome neonates.
+7. Henneman P et al. Widespread domain-like perturbations of DNA methylation in whole blood of Down syndrome neonates.
 PLoS One.
 2018 Mar 30;13(3):e0194938.

-8. de la Torre R. et al. Safety and efficacy of cognitive training plus epigallocatechin-3-gallate in young adults with Down's syndrome (TESDAD): a double-blind, randomised, placebo-controlled, phase 2 trial.
+8. de la Torre R. et al. Safety and efficacy of cognitive training plus epigallocatechin-3-gallate in young adults with Down's syndrome (TESDAD): a double-blind, randomized, placebo-controlled, phase 2 trial.
 Lancet Neurol.
 2016 Jul;15(8):801-810.

-9. Gelb, MJ.
+9. Yellow, MJ.
 Targeted Nutritional Intervention (TNI) for Children with Down Syndrome.
-Pädiat.
-Prax.
-59: 703-708 (2001)
+Pediatric.
+Practice 59:703-708 (2001)

 10. Mazurek D., Wyka J. Down syndrome--genetic and nutritional aspects of accompanying disorders.
 Rocz Panstw Zakl Hig.
 2015;66(3):189-94.